 - Mental and emotional stress and distractions: It’s hard to concentrate when you’re in a bad mood, stressed out, depressed, or angry.
 In cases of a bad mood, a little positive thinking might pull you out of it.
 You can also use relaxation techniques to calm your anger or alleviate your stress.
 It’s normal to be depressed after any kind of loss or trauma, and these times may call for taking a hiatus from your creative work.
 If depression persists for more than a few weeks or months, it’s important to see a doctor.

 - Lazy days: Sometimes you just don’t want to write (or do much else, either).
 There’s a deadline looming, but the sun is shining and the beach is calling.
 You swore you’d finish this chapter today but you’d rather take a nap.
 Technically, this probably shouldn’t be included on this list, because the problem isn’t that you’re blocked; you’re just feeling (or being) lazy.
 However, I know there are writers out there who use writer’s block as an excuse for being lazy.
 This is common when writers get burnt out and what they really need is either a break or a little motivation.
-Look for ways to get your energy levels up (eat healthy, nutritious meals and get plenty of exercise) and revisit your goals to recharge your motivation.
+Look for ways to get your energy levels up (eat healthy, nutritious meals and get plenty of exercise) to curb laziness and cultivate self-discipline to stay focused on your goals.

 - The grass is greener: This is a close cousin to the lazy day.
 It’s not that you’d rather get some rest and relaxation.
 You’d just rather do anything in the world other than work on your writing project.
 In fact, you’d rather surf the web, organize your closet, or schedule a dentist appointment.
 You may even be seduced by a brilliant new idea that’s tempting you away from whatever you’re supposed to be working on.
 The grass may look greener, but it’s not.
 The only cure here is sheer willpower.
 You can also use a reward system: get your work done and then treat yourself to something special.